Skip to main content

 Simply delicious — prepared with just a little chopping and tossing.
-Served on the side or center plate in meatless meals, Tuscan Bean Salad with Tomatoes and Arugula is a flavorful dish that can help you reach the goal of 1½ to 2 cups of fiber-rich beans weekly for most people.
+Served on the side or center plate in meatless meals, Tuscan Bean Salad with Tomatoes and Arugula is a flavorful dish that can help you get 1½ to 2 cups of fiber-rich beans weekly.

 2 14-ounce cans unsalted cannellini beans